History of St. Augustine, Florida: Spanish period

 The Spanish did not import many slaves to Florida for labor, since it was primarily a military outpost without a plantation economy like that of the British colonies.
 As the British planted settlements south along the Atlantic coast, the Spanish encouraged British slaves to escape to sanctuary in Florida.
 If the fugitives converted to Catholicism and swore allegiance to the king of Spain, they would be given freedom, arms, and supplies.
+Over time, St. Augustine would become a major destination for runaway slaves.

 By 1683, a militia unit of free black people was formed for the defense of St. Augustine.
 Many of those in the unit could trace their lineage for several generations back to Spain.
 The militia unit served as a means for St. Augustine citizens of African descent to increase their standing in society as well as improve race relations with the other Spaniards.

 Moving southward on the coast from the northern colonies, the British founded Charleston in 1670 and Savannah in 1733.
-In response, Spanish Governor Manual de Montiano in 1738 established the first legally recognized free community of ex-slaves, known as Gracia Real de Santa Teresa de Mose, or Fort Mose, to serve as a defensive outpost two miles north of St. Augustine.
+In response, Spanish Governor Manuel de Montiano in 1738 established the first legally recognized free community of ex-slaves, known as Gracia Real de Santa Teresa de Mose, or Fort Mose, to serve as a defensive outpost two miles north of St. Augustine.

 In 1740, British forces attacked St. Augustine from their colonies in the Carolinas and Georgia.
 The largest and most successful of these attacks was organized by Governor and General James Oglethorpe of Georgia; he split the Spanish-Seminole alliance when he gained the help of Ahaya the Cowkeeper, chief of the Alachua band of the Seminole tribe.
 The Seminole then occupied territory mostly in the north of Florida, but later migrated into the center and south of the peninsula.

 In the largest campaign of 1740, Oglethorpe commanded several thousand colonial militia and British regulars, along with Alachua band warriors, and invaded Spanish Florida.
 He conducted the Siege of St. Augustine as part of the War of Jenkins' Ear (1739–42).
 During this siege, the black community of St. Augustine was important in resisting the British forces.
 The leader of Fort Mose during the battle was Capt.
 Francisco Menendez: born in Africa, he twice escaped from slavery.
 In Florida, he played an important role in defending St. Augustine from British raids.
 The Fort Mose site (of which only ruins remain) is now owned and maintained by the Florida Park Service.
 It has been designated a National Historic Landmark.